seungjaeryanlee/endtoend.ai/_posts/misc/2019-05-02-pytorch-tensorboard.md

 image: /assets/blog/misc/pytorch-tensorboard/success_small.png
 image_type: contain
-excerpt: "With PyTorch 1.1.0, tensorboard is now natively supported in PyTorch.
+excerpt: "Since PyTorch 1.1, tensorboard is now natively supported in PyTorch.
 This post contains detailed instuctions to install tensorboard."
 ---

+**EDIT (2019/08/10): The post has been updated for PyTorch 1.2!
+In PyTorch 1.2, TensorBoard is no longer experimental.**

-With [PyTorch 1.1.0](https://github.com/pytorch/pytorch/releases/tag/v1.1.0), TensorBoard is now natively supported in PyTorch.
+In [PyTorch 1.1.0](https://github.com/pytorch/pytorch/releases/tag/v1.1.0), TensorBoard was experimentally supported in PyTorch, and with [PyTorch 1.2.0](https://github.com/pytorch/pytorch/releases/tag/v1.2.0), it is no longer experimental.
 TensorBoard is a visualization library for TensorFlow that is useful in understanding training runs, tensors, and graphs.
 There have been 3rd-party ports such as [tensorboardX](https://github.com/lanpa/tensorboardX) but no official support until now.

 ## Simple Install

-The following three install commands will install PyTorch 1.1.0 with Tensorboard 1.14.
+The following three install commands will install PyTorch 1.2 with Tensorboard 1.14.

 ```bash
 pip install --upgrade torch